-- Two (2) fire trucks - One (1) ambulance (owned and operated by AMR) - Two (2) defibrillators (one located at the district office, and the second one at the shop)
+- Two (2) fire trucks One (1) given to the County and one (1) currently inoperable for emergency services - One (1) ambulance (owned and operated by AMR) - Two (2) defibrillators (one located at the District office, and the second one at the shop)

-Imperial County Fire Station #9, is currently overseeing fire protection and emergency medical services to the District Service Area.
+Imperial County Fire Station #9 is currently overseeing fire protection and emergency medical services to the District Service Area.
 The facility uses a mobile home structure for personnel and is located at the Imperial County Road District #3 Satellite Road Yard at 2256 West Cleveland Ave.
 Salton City, CA 92275.
 In 2022, the District formally transferred ownership of a fire engine to the County, which is now utilized for emergency response and is stored in the station yard.
 Firefighter staffing is provided by the Imperial County Fire Department.
 Fire staff are available seven days a week to respond to emergencies.

 The fire staff have a response time goal of eight minutes.
 However, meeting this response time goal is a challenge when servicing communities such as Vista Del Mar and other calls originating far from the station.
-Additionally, since the District's volunteer fire staff has been disbanded and firefighter staff are from the Imperial County Fire Department, there have been some concerns over delayed response times due to the complex geography of the District and having the District served by non-local responders.
+Additionally, since the District's volunteer fire staff has been disbanded and firefighter staff are from the Imperial County Fire Department, there have been concerns over delayed response times due to the complex geography of the District and having the District served by non-local responders.

 As the District continues to grow, so does the need for fire services and facilities.
 There is a present need for training County staff to achieve the response time goal of eight minutes to the site.
 Given the large service area covered by the District, the need for training to achieve adequate response times will only increase as growth occurs and presents additional demands for fire services.
-With a population expected to reach 7,911 by the year 2040, additional fire facilities and personnel will be needed to serve the future residents of the District.
-In order to meet this future demand, an additional 2,318 square feet of fire facilities and 17 personnel total will be needed.
+With a population expected to reach 6,410 by the year 2040, additional fire facilities and personnel will be needed to serve the future residents of the District.
+In order to meet this future demand, an additional 28 square feet of fire facilities and 14 personnel total will be needed.